kmcleste/oracle-of-ammon/README.md

 # Oracle of Ammon

-A simple CLI tool for build Search APIs.
+A simple CLI tool for creating Search APIs.